SAP/cloud-metrics-dashboard/README.md

 Intro
 -----------

-You can use the monitoring service of SAP Cloud Platform to receive states and metrics of SAP Cloud Platform Java applications and the applications' processes.
-These Java applications can be in different SAP Cloud Platform subaccounts or even on different regions.
-For more information about the currently supported regions and their hosts, see [Regions and Hosts](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html).
+You can use SAP Monitoring service for SAP BTP to receive states and metrics of Java applications and the applications' processes.
+These Java applications can be in different subaccounts or even on different regions.
+For more information about the currently supported regions and their hosts, see [Regions and Hosts Available for the Neo Environment](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/d722f7cea9ec408b85db4c3dcba07b52.html).

-The only requirement for this scenario to work is that your user is a member of the subaccounts that the Java applications are located in.
-For more information about how to check subaccount memberships, see [Managing Members in the Neo Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/937c3cef72bb101490cf767db0e91070.html).
+The only requirement for this scenario to work is that your user is a member of the subaccounts the Java applications are located in.
+For more information about how to check subaccount memberships, see [Managing Member Authorizations in the Neo Environment](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/a1ab5c4cc117455392cd0a512c7f890d.html).

-The communication between your dashboard application and the monitoring service works as follows:
+The communication between your dashboard application and SAP Monitoring service works as follows:

 <p align="center">
  <img src="doc/Monitoring Service Scenario_blog.png" width="75%"/>